fjbsantiago/ivalue/README.md

 # ivalue

-A Dango Application that collects financial data about US Stocks from different sources and calculates the fittest value stock for every day.
+A Dango Application that collects financial data about US ivalue from different sources and calculates the fittest value stock for every day.
 The stock is selected by applying the principles in the following books:
 - "The Little Book That Still Beats the Market" by Joel Greenblatt
 - "The Five Rules for Successful Stock Investing" by Pat Dorsey